Logz.io Insights Engine automatically surfaces exceptions and highlights them in your log results.

 To help you stay focused, the list is capped and will always show the top 10 exceptions.
 If there are more exceptions than can be shown, you can fetch the Most frequent or Most recent exceptions.

-- Most frequent - Most number of occurrences in the given time frame.
+- Most frequent - Most frequent number of occurrences in the given time frame.

 - Most recent - Most recently occurred within your selected time frame.